Get a Library Card

 Two weeks after an item is overdue, an overdue notice will be generated and mailed and/or emailed.

-The item will enter billed status at the 6 week overdue mark, and a bill for the item(s) will be mailed.
+Thirty days after the item is due it will enter billed status and a bill for the item(s) will be mailed and/or emailed.

 If the item is not returned within 30 days of receiving the billed notice, a letter and invoice requiring payment for the material will be mailed.